: Collins Lake Resort in the winter

 Timberline Lodge

-Timberline Lodge is the only ski-in, ski-out resort in Oregon.
+Timberline Lodge is the permiere ski-in, ski-out resort in Oregon.
 The super-popular 60-room lodge located on the slopes of Timberline Ski Area sits at an elevation of 5,960-feet, just below the Palmer Glacier.
 This Great Depression-era lodge was constructed in 1937 and designated a National Historic Landmark in 1977.

 Pro tip: Stay at Timberline Lodge during non-peak days, Monday through Thursday, for an intimate winter experience (and likely more availability too).
 You’ll enjoy the lodge’s charm without the rush of weekend crowds.